 Research by Ramos and Boyle (2000) involved 1072 pre-adolescent and adolescent Philippino boys who were circumcised in a hospital setting.
 Using an adapted version of a clinically established PTSD interview rating scale, the study’s authors determined that 51 percent of these boys met the full diagnostic criteria for PTSD and noted that other variables such as age at circumcision (pre-adolescence versus adolescence) and time elapsed since the procedure (months versus years) were not predictive of a PTSD diagnosis (Ramos & Boyle, 2000).
 As a point of comparison, the rate of PTSD among veterans of the Iraq war is approximately 20 percent (NIH, 2009).
 Psychologists are deeply concerned by the recently announced Centre for Disease Control (CDC) guidelines promoting circumcision for all males, and in particular children.
 The circumcision of children has myriad negative psychological consequences that the (CDC) has failed to consider.
 Removing healthy tissue in the absence of any medical need harms the patient and is a breach of medical providers’ ethical duty to the child.
 We believe that all people have a right to bodily autonomy and self-determination and deeply respect this fundamental tenet of international human rights law (UNESCO 2005).
 As children cannot advocate for themselves, they need adults to understand the complexities of their emotional experiences and provide them special protection.
 We oppose the CDC’s circumcision recommendation and encourage all parents to do the same in order to protect their children from physical and psychological harm.
 (Darcia Narvaez PH.D – Psychology Today, January 2015) https://www.psychologytoday.com/blog/moral-landscapes/201501/circumcision-s-psychological-damage

-It might be of valuable interest if some much needed research into PTSD amongst Muslim men was undertaken.
-As there are close to 2 billion Muslims on the planet, it stands to reason that almost a billion Muslim men have undergone this barbaric practice.
-It also stands to reason that almost all of them would have had this sex torture inflicted on them as toddlers and young boys without any anaesthetic.
-Thus it can be inferred that a great percentage of them would have experienced some form of PTSD.
-The issue within the Islamic culture is that this is something that has to be accepted as part of the culture without any questioning.
-Therefore any dialogue or discussion about challenging circumcision would be seen as a violation of the cultural rights of the Islamic faith to circumcise its male population.
-Thus the barbaric practice continues…and so it might be worth considering that hundreds of millions of Muslim men carry this unexpressed and internalised anger about having their foreskins cut off by their culture but are unable to speak up about it.
-It might be of interest in the current climate of the Islamic Terrorist Threat on Western societies if there was a correlation between PTSD caused by circumcision and an outlet for that anger against the perceived enemy.
-Certainly much needed research by Psychologists is required to highlight that the sexual torture of circumcision inflicted on young Muslim boys must surely have consequences on their outlook of the world.
+It might be of valuable benefit if some much needed research into PTSD amongst Muslim men was undertaken, as there are almost a billion Muslim males who have been subjected to this practice.
+It also stands to reason that almost all of them would have had this 'shock' inflicted on them as infants, toddlers or young boys without any anaesthetic.
+Thus it can be inferred that a significant percentage of them would have experienced some form of PTSD.
+As far as Islamic culture is concerned, circumcision is non negotiable.
+It might be worth considering that hundreds of millions of Muslim men carry unexpressed and internalised anger about having their foreskins cut off by their culture, but are unable to speak up about it.
+Certainly much needed research by Psychologists is required to show that the trauma of circumcision inflicted on young Muslim boys must surely have consequences on their outlook of and interactions with the world.

 On a much deeper level, a website called The Circumcision Complex, which is dedicated to the memory and life-work of Wilhelm Reich, examines ‘the mental effects of paedocircumcision’.
 It delves into the abyss of the human psyche and comprehensively explores the psychological effects of circumcision.
 On its front page it states its mission as “An Investigation of the Non-Genetic Bioengineering of High Antiquity that Stealthily Facilitates Artificial Diversity and Segregation Today”.
 Its introduction states: “Circumcision of minors can be defended neither as a hygienic procedure nor as a test of faith.
 Its original aim was the reduction of much feared sex-lust.
 Amputation of the primal erogenous zone redirects sexual desire and consequently transforms the mind.
 In ancient times, circumcision was used to redirect sexual energy into the service of piousness and submission.
 The modern terms best describing this could be neuropsychological intervention or non-genetic bioengineering.